Hello and welcome to the about us page

 Also have lots in the pipeline, local restaurant collaborations.
 Cocktail making evenings...

-We are dressing Casa Del Mar in Bury St Edmunds in an Arabian Night’s theme for New Year.
+We are dressed Casa Del Mar in Bury St Edmunds in an Arabian Night’s theme for New Year.

 (the Bury Food Fair on beautiful August weekend)